Hylotelephium erythrostictum 'Frosty Morn'

-Hylotelephium erythrostictum 'Frosty Morn', formerly known as Sedum erythrostictum 'Frosty Morn', is a compact, clump-forming succulent with thick, erect stems that bear fleshy, green to gray-green leaves with creamy white margins.
+Hylotelephium erythrostictum 'Frosty Morn', formerly known as Sedum erythrostictum 'Frosty Morn', is a compact clump-forming succulent with thick erect stems that bear thick, fleshy, green to gray-green leaves with creamy-white margins.
 It grows up to 16 inches (40 cm) tall.
-Flowers are small, star-shaped, white to pinkish appear in flat clusters from late summer to early fall.
+Flowers are small, star-shaped, white to pinkish, and appear in flat clusters from late summer to early fall.
 When open, the flowers can almost entirely cover the foliage.

 How to Grow and Care for Hylotelephium erythrostictum 'Frosty Morn'

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. erythrostictum 'Frosty Morn' in an area of your garden that gets 6 hours of sunlight a day.